ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 You can download the SRA toolkit (https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software) and install it.
 SRA toolkit can be run via command line.
 You can download each FASTQ file using SRR ID and the commands prefetch and fasterq-dump.
 We will cover this in the tutorial.

--From ENA browser: You can go to the European Nucleotide Archive and enter the accession number PRJNA670242 on the top right.
+- From ENA browser: You can go to the European Nucleotide Archive (https://www.ebi.ac.uk/ena/browser/) and enter the accession number PRJNA670242 on the top right.
 Click on the view button and that will lead you to a page giving details about the BioProject PRJNA670242.
 The table on the page enlists all the 6 FASTQ files that can be downloaded by clicking on the ‘Download All’ button.

 ### What is the scientific background of the dataset?